canonical/uss-tableflip/doc/upstream_release_process.md

 ```bash
 $ ./lp-bugs-released cloud-init 21.3 1867532 1911680 1925395 1931392 1931577 1932048 1940233 1940235 1940839
 ```

+The lp-bugs-released script is best effort.
+Be sure to follow up on Launchpad any bugs that the script warns about.

+## Upload to schemastore:

+The first [release](https://www.schemastore.org/api/json/catalog.json) was merged.
+This serves as a placeholder for defining a process, testing, etc.

+Questions to ask / answer:

+1. Does [the catalog](https://www.schemastore.org/api/json/catalog.json) contain a valid link for cloud-init?
+2. Does [the schema version file](https://raw.githubusercontent.com/canonical/cloud-init/main/cloudinit/config/schemas/versions.schema.cloud-config.json) have a definition for the latest release?

+These checks should be automatable.

 ## Upload to ubuntu/devel
 ```bash